Domoconnor/orange-corpus/07_Server.md

 There is a key which must be sent with each request to ensure that it is a device that is allowed to access that data.
 The request should be made over HTTPS to avoid exposing the key.
 The key is hardcoded into the server but can be changed by modifying the code if needed.

 To get a development server running first install a copy of [Laravel homested](https://laravel.com/docs/5.2/homestead).
 Run through the setup guide and clone the repository into the specified directory.
 After this you can run need to insure all dependancies are installed by running `composer install && bower install`.
-After this you can run `homestead up` and visit the address ypou specified in the homestead setup.
+After this you can run `homestead up` and visit the address you specified in the homestead setup.

 As the server is using Laravel you can easily set up the databases without manually running SQL queries.